ecarnovsky/fishsim/README.md

 ## 2/13/2024 Update
 I went ahead and added a fish image generator to the client-side code.
 It draws a simple image on a canvas element using information from the DB about what the fish should look like.

+## 2/20/2024 Update
+Fish now age in real time.
+Everyday at 2am EST all the fish in the database have their age increased by one.

 ## Features I plan to add:
 - Ability to upload a profile picture
 - ~~Cron jobs that interact with the database~~